fernandozuher/naoqi_webots/README.md

 --------------
 ***Controller source code organization***

-The previous directory of the source code included all the naoqisim controller files in only one folder (naoqisim-master/controllers/naoqisim).
+The previous directory of the source code included all the naoqi_webots controller files in only one folder (naoqi_webots-master/controllers/naoqi_webots).
 The new directory is structured as:

 - common_library.hpp : Containing a list of header files and namespaces commonly used among the controler's files.
 This aims avoid repetition of "#include"s in most of the files.

-- naoqisim.hpp : main controller
+- naoqi_webots.hpp : main controller

-- naoqisim.cpp : main controller
+- naoqi_webots.cpp : main controller

 - nao: Directory about source code of an abstract NAO implementation (note: "abstract" here doesn't mean an "Abstract class").